rancher/docs/content/rancher/v2.x/en/cluster-provisioning/imported-clusters/_index.md

 For all imported Kubernetes clusters except for K3s clusters, the configuration of an imported cluster still has to be edited outside of Rancher.
 Some examples of editing the cluster include adding and removing nodes, upgrading the Kubernetes version, and changing Kubernetes component parameters.

-In Rancher v2.4, it became possible to import a K3s cluster and upgrade Kubernetes by editing the cluster in the Rancher UI.
+Rancher v2.4 added the capability to import a K3s cluster into Rancher, as well as the ability to upgrade Kubernetes by editing the cluster in the Rancher UI.

 - [Prerequisites](#prerequisites)
 - [Importing a cluster](#importing-a-cluster)